Chokurei/Python-study/README.md

 # Python-study
 --------
-This is a personal using repository to record my programing study
+This is a personal using repository to record my programing and daily study